Why Static Analysis Misses Mobile Threats — And What Continuous Security Testing Can Catch

 The result?
 Critical security flaws slip through and get discovered by attackers, not security teams.

-Real-World Evidence: When DevSecOps Failed
+Case Study: Real-World Evidence of When DevSecOps Failed

 Traditional security testing failed to detect this cryptocurrency theft because it only examined the app's stated permissions, not its actual runtime behavior.
 Corellium's MATRIX automated testing would have immediately flagged this malware during behavioral analysis.
 Beyond just identifying excessive permission requests, MATRIX monitors actual file system access patterns and network communications in real-time.
 It would have detected the app's systematic scanning of device storage for wallet files and the unauthorized transmission of sensitive data to external servers - malicious behaviors that only occur during execution, not in static code review.